camunda/camunda-docs/docs/product-manuals/modeler/camunda-modeler/connect-to-camunda-cloud.md

 title: Connect to Camunda Cloud
 ---

-The Camunda Modeler can communicate directly with Camunda Cloud.
+Camunda Modeler can communicate directly with Camunda Cloud.
 Click on the deployment icon:

 ![deployment icon](./img/deploy-icon.png)